1190 W Flagler St

 Alberto Suarez, started La Esquina del Pan con Bistec in 1966.
 He lived in Little Habana in Miami, Florida, where sandwich shops were abundant, but He had a dream of creating something unique.
 He decided to name it after his unique product.
 He wanted to create a sandwich for “real cuban sandwiches lovers,” so He started making sandwiches how the cuban immigrants used to do it.
 People loved his sandwiches, and word spread about the quality meats and cheese, fresh rolls and produce.
 It was a regular occurrence to hear people saying “La Esquina del Pan con Bistec makes the best sandwich I’ve ever eaten!”Over time, their popularity grew and in 2011, Gabriel Gaviria, bought it.
-The formula is so successful that a new location is under construction.
+The formula is so successful that a new location is now open.

 Firmly pressed Cuban bread, crisp papitas, tender, thinly sliced beef, and onions.: These are the makings of La Esquina del Pan con Bistec's pan con bistec.
 Many cafeterias attempt this dish, but none crafts it as skillfully as this corner café.
 The gargantuan sandwich overflows with papitas, an appetizer for the blessing soon to come.
 For most, it's a classic interpretation of the Cuban staple: tomatoes, papitas, and lettuce.
 But this market's touch of onios heightens an already juicy meal.
 It's like the icing on the cake, but really, it's the ketchup on the pan con bistec.